What to do when feeling lonely: 11 helpful tips

 It might feel weird to let yourself experience the feeling of loneliness when all you want to do is get rid of it.
 But denying your feelings and telling yourself to get over it can make you feel even worse.
 When you work on accepting your feelings, you can start to feel a bit better.

-You can do this by validating the emotion (e.g. ‘I’m feeling lonely, and it’s okay I feel this way’ or ‘Everyone feels this way sometimes’) and then talking to yourself like a friend (e.g. ‘I’m sorry you feel this way, but it will pass’).
+You can do this by validating the emotion (e.g. ‘I’m feeling lonely, and it’s okay I feel this way’ or ‘Everyone feels a little lonely sometimes’) and then talking to yourself like a friend (e.g. ‘I’m sorry you feel this way, but it will pass’).

 9. Hang out with some non-humans